1 %% 8:35 AM Saturday, January 6, 2024

 986 <p>

-987 <img src="clef-b.svg" alt="[picture of music]" /><!-- -->
+987 <img src="clef-a.svg" alt="[picture of music]" /><!-- -->

 988 </p>